sander/hierarchical-deterministic-keys/keys.md

 def HDK-Public-Key(sk_bl)
 ```

-### The HDK-Prove function
+### The HDK-Authenticate function

 The holder proves possession of a key by blindly creating proof applying the device private key and the associated ARKG private key.
+The HDK-Authenticate function creates the authentication data using which the holder can do this.
+The application-specific data for proof of possession is out of scope for HDK.

 Note that the HDK scheme does not apply ARKG-Derive-Private-Key to the actual device private key as a key blinding private key.
 The reason is that may secure cryptographic devices do not support computation of ARKG-Derive-Private-Key for subsequent use in authentication.
 Instead, HDK applies ARKG-Derive-Private-Key to the tree node’s key blinding private key, and combines the output as a “blinding scalar” with `sk_device` in the function defined below.